dxing97/libdiscord/README.md

 ### libdiscord
 A Discord library written in C.

-The goal(s) of this library currently is/are:
+The goal of this library currently is:
 * be easy to use

 ## Building